CodingDojoEpisodes/RefactoringWorkshop/Why Refactor.md

 1. S: Obviously not, you know, after all, nothing really blocks them from making their changes if they really can't wait, and I will handle the painful conflicts when I’ll merge.

-1. I: Right, and since you know the merge at the end might be painful, how does it affect your coding habits as you make your change?
+1. I: Right, and since you know the merge at the end might be painful, how does it affect your coding habits as you make your changes?

 1. S: Clearly, I try to avoid any unnecessary changes that may complicate merging at the end.
 Duh!

-1. I: So, you and all the other members on your team will, in general, avoid making occasional small code improvements because of the fear of complications it may impose on the merging process!?
+1. I: So, you and all your other team members will, in general, avoid making occasional small code improvements due to the fear of the complications it may impose on the merging process! right?

 1. S: Right, like, do you have any other suggestion?